Note: Admission to this program is temporarily suspended.

 Admission requirements

-- Upon acceptance in the specialty certificate program in prosthodontics, applicants must apply to the Graduate School for the M.S.D.
+Upon acceptance into the speciality certificate program in periodontics the applicants must apply to the Graduate School for the M.S.D. program.

 In addition to the general admission requirements of the VCU Graduate School, the following requirements represent the minimum acceptable standards for admission: